ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 Package and Module Naming Conventions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Use short, lowercase word or words for module names.
 Separate words
 with underscores to improve readability.
-For example ``module.py`` or
+For example, ``module.py`` or
 ``my_module.py``.

-For a package, use a short, lowercase word or words.
+For a package name, use a short, lowercase word or words.
 Avoid
 underscores as these will have to be represented as dashes when
 installing from PyPi.